damkavz/Tokengen/README.md

 ### Also keep in head this is one of my first bigger projects.

->Gonna add the script whenever I'm done with it
+>Gonna add the code whenever I'm done with it

  **-Sincerely damkavz** 💋